econml.utilities

 Whether the input is sparse

-Function that takes a featurizer as input and returns a wrapper class that includes a function for calculating the jacobian
+Convert a featurizer into a wrapper class that includes a function for calculating the jacobian.

-Wrapper for sklearn’s OneHotEncoder that handles the name change from sparse to sparse_output between sklearn versions 1.1 and 1.2.
+.This handles the breaking name change from sparse to sparse_output between sklearn versions 1.1 and 1.2.

 Return a new array that is a reshaped version of an input array.